tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 In the `package.json` file the dependency must be written as `"webpack": "~3.9 >=3.9.1"` for the same reasons described above.

+### Dev and Prod Dependencies

+In typical node applications, production packages are packages that are needed during runtime.
+All other dependencies are `devDependencies`.
+In applications that are completely pre-built and need no production packages (like in this repo), production packages are the packages needed to build the production version of an application.
+This makes things easier on automators like jenkins that build our production build but have no need to install, for example, linters.
+Additionally, this separation also makes a linter's job easier for detecting dev dependencies being bundled with the final production code.

 ## Code

 ### Structure